 ** [[http://cd.textfiles.com/ cd.textfiles.com]], among other shareware shovelware [=CDs=], also hosts some magazine cover [=CDs=].

 * Magazine/NintendoPower magazines became hot once the company stopped printing in late 2012.
 Good luck trying to find specific issues.

 ** This even extends to most of the comics featured in the magazine.
-The only one that has seen a modern rerelease is the comic adaptation of ''ComicBook/TheLegendOfZeldaALinkToThePast'', courtesy of Creator/VizMedia.
+The only ones that have seen modern rereleases are the comic adaptation of ''ComicBook/TheLegendOfZeldaALinkToThePast'' and ''ComicBook/SuperMarioAdventures'', courtesy of Creator/VizMedia.
 Everything else remains out of print.